 Type 2 diabetes begins with insulin resistance as the body's cells fail to properly respond to insulin.
 As the disease progresses, a lack of insulin may also develop.
 Type 2 diabetes was previously referred to as noninsulin-dependent diabetes or adult-onset diabetes.
 The primary causes are excessive body weight and not enough exercise.

-This type of diabetes occurs when pregnant women without a previous history of diabetes develop high blood-sugar levels.
-For these women, it is especially important to listen carefully to their doctors so both they and their babies remain healthy.
+Gestational diabetes occurs when pregnant women who do not have a previous history of diabetes develop high blood-sugar levels.
+For these women, it is especially important to listen carefully to their doctors so both they and their babies can remain healthy.